sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 ### Use Case: Enforce coding standards automatically

 Most (semi-mature) languages have a preferred style.
 It is usually wise to stick to it, even if you do not personally like it.
-As a few examples: Java is written mostly in camelCase, C# uses PascalCase for everything but variables, python and javascript developers tend to put expected variable types in the names,... .
+As a few examples: Java is written mostly in camelCase, C# uses PascalCase for everything but variables, Python and JavaScript developers tend to put expected variable types in the names.
 The list on small and large differences between different language default writing styles is long.

 Even on your project, you might decide to use a particular spacing/indentation convention, method ordering, or you might enforce a certain level of test coverage for parts of your project.
-Basically: there is a lot of custom conventions that exist within a project.
+Basically: there are a lot of custom conventions that exist within a project.
 On most projects, the biggest part of review comments are related to people not following the preferred style correctly.

 In order to avoid mostly useless back-and-forth on stylistic differences, delegate these things to an automated system.
-There are plent of good linters and static code analysis tools out there that let your automatically find and highlight issues with the style of code that is being written.
-Additionally: most modern IDE's allow developers to import a stylesheet into their tooling, and reformat the code prior to commiting it to the source control system.
+There are plenty of good linters and static code analysis tools out there that let your automatically find and highlight issues with the style of code that is being written.
+Additionally: most modern IDE's allow developers to import a stylesheet into their tooling, and reformat the code prior to committing it to the source control system.

 {{<tip text=`
 Let a machine handle the easily spotted and corrected "issues" in your code base, enforcing consistency.